Polyps

 Polyps are caused by abnormal growth of cells.
 Often there is no obvious cause.

-See your doctor if you have any concerning symptoms, such as blood in your stools or urine, or unusual vaginal bleeding.
+See your doctor if you have any worrying symptoms, such as:

-If the polyp is difficult to reach, you might need a procedure such as a gastroscopy, colonoscopy or hysteroscopy to get the biopsy.
+If your finds a polyp, they may recommend a biopsy.
+If the polyp is difficult to reach, you might need a procedure such a gastroscopy, colonoscopy or hysteroscopy to get the biopsy.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.